Richardinho/blog-posts/kara-erickson-review.md

 ```
 Error: Cannot read property 'getFormGroup' of null
 ```
-As before, we register the ControlContainer in the viewProviders array, this time assigning it to be a FormGroupDirective instead of NgModelGroup:
+As before, we register the `ControlContainer` in the `viewProviders` array, this time assigning it to be a `FormGroupDirective` instead of `NgModelGroup`:
 ```
   viewProviders: [
     { provide: ControlContainer, useExisting: FormGroupDirective}